When I hear his truth, there is contact. 22nd November 2021.

 Just for a few seconds it is as if I have held him, breathing animal heat and a golden radiance into the void of darkness and separation, confronting the narrative that fixes us in time and space.

-We are talking about music...lost music.
-As if heard in fairy hills...And then we are talking about my assignment.
+And then, the spell is broken.
+But talking instead about music...lost music.
+As if heard in fairy hills...And then my assignment.
 He is telling me that the presenting issue a client brings is often like a thin crust over the real problem.
-And in response I divert us down an intellectual worm hole pursuing the importance of paradox, in therapy - and more to the point - what would a meta-dox be?
+And in response I divert us down an intellectual worm hole pursuing the importance of paradox in therapy - and more to the point - what would a metadox be?

 Here now in 2023 my ability to be tangential as a therapist, is a key skill in collaborative interaction.
-The juxtaposition is - I use that word in the ordinary sense - a dialogue that brings different interpretations of reality forward with the aim of synthesizing something new.
+I juxtapose - I use that word in the ordinary sense not his definition of juxtaposition - through dialogue, I'm tangential and contrary to bring different interpretations of reality forward with the aim of synthesizing something new.
+Creating collaboration is key to this...

-And then I'm talking about Leon Festinger and Mrs Keech, how disconfirmation through paradox may also cause people to create a more fantastic work-around story - but how in Gestalt therapy, disconfirmation through feeling how a feeling really feels, instead of believing an habitual interpretation - is in my view - core to therapy.
+And then I'm talking about Leon Festinger and Mrs Keech, how disconfirmation through paradox may also cause people to create a more fantastic work-around story ( as long as it is a more functional narrative - that counts as good enough for now!) - but how in Gestalt therapy, disconfirmation through feeling how a feeling really feels, instead of believing an habitual interpretation - is in my view - core to therapy.

 He explains that for him this is best expressed in the metaphor of ego-states.